Buffalo Springs, Texas

-Buffalo Springs is a village in Lubbock County, Texas, United States.
-The population was 453 at the 2010 census.
+Buffalo Springs (also known as Buffalo Springs Lake) is a village in Lubbock County, Texas, United States.
+The population was 468 at the 2020 census.
 It is part of the Lubbock Metropolitan Statistical Area.

 Geography

-The community is on the shores of Buffalo Springs Lake southeast of Lubbock.
+The community surrounds Buffalo Springs Lake (a reservoir on the North Fork Double Mountain Fork Brazos River), southeast of Lubbock, in the Llano Estacado.

 According to the United States Census Bureau, the village has a total area of 5.0 km2, of which 4.0 km2 is land and 1.0 km2, or 20.73%, is water.

 Demographics

 2020 census

 As of the 2020 United States census, there were 468 people, 247 households, and 164 families residing in the village.